 The street address is: Don Frana Bulica 4, Dubrovnik.

 Should you require that MSBM organises your accommodation then please indicate this on the registration form.
-Most of the students stay in the dormitory in the CAAS building pictured above.
+Most of the students stay in either the dormitory in the CAAS building pictured above or a catholic hostel located 5-10 minutes walk away.
+Unfortunately, we cannot guarantee in which of these dormitories you will be placed.

 As with most scientific endeavors, they start and finish with the great collaboration offered by colleagues in industry.
 Our summer schools are no different.
 Companies provide support for the continuation of the actual summer school.
 In addition they also contribute to the discussions about early access to emerging ideas and applications.
 We gratefully acknowledge their support again this year.